James K. Glassman: Books

 His first book, Dow 36,000, was published in 1999, near the peak of the late-1990s stock market bubble.

 The book was later criticized by Washington Post reporter Carlos Lozada, who asked, "You don't feel the need to apologize to someone who read your book, went in and got creamed?"
 Glassman replied, "Absolutely not".
 Nobel laureate Paul Krugman argued on his faculty website that the book contained basic arithmetic errors and was "very silly".
 Economist and blogger Nate Silver described the book as "charlatanic" and suggested on empirical grounds that the authors had failed to notice that at the time of writing stock prices were "as overvalued as at literally any time in American history".

 John C. Bogle, then senior chairman of The Vanguard Group, however, said in a blurb for the book "While there will be bumps--maybe big ones--along the way and the road may be surprisingly long, Dow 36,000 offers superb advice.
 With an eminently readable style, the authors present sound and simple wisdom about investment principles, mutual fund selection, index funds, and asset allocation.
 I am impressed!"

-And from David Malpass, now president of the World Bank: "Glassman and Hassett's ideas are timely and thought-provoking.
+David Malpass, who later served as president of the World Bank, said, "Glassman and Hassett's ideas are timely and thought-provoking.
 Either we are in a bubble with inefficient financial markets, or else past theories on stock prices and price-earnings multiples have to be revised.
 In every one of my meetings with mutual funds these days, I have to address the issue of whether stocks are overvalued.
 Glassman and Hassett's theories make the solid case that, on average, they are not."